MohammadB88/webapp/README.md

 ### Use the whole DevOps package for the FullStack Application
 - Use Jenkins to build the image and push it to the dockerhub
 - Use ArgoCD to deploy the new application
+- Use Prometheus and Grafana to monitor different clsuter metrices
 - Use ELK to monitor and analyze the cluster behaviour (not implemented)

 Here, I use the appoach explained in [Saha Rajdeep Repo](https://github.com/saha-rajdeep/kubernetescode), where he uses two jenkins pipelines, one for Continuous Integration/Deployment (CI) and another one for Continuous Delivery (CD).